Diabetes Exercises for Elderly I Gentle and Effective Workouts

 Consult your healthcare provider: Discuss your exercise plans with your doctor.
 Pre-consultation is always better because it ensures that the exercises are safe and suitable for your condition.
 Moreover, you can get additional guidance that may assist you in performing your workout without any hassles.

 Monitor blood sugar levels: Check your blood sugar before and after exercise to prevent hypoglycemia (low blood sugar).
 You can use CGM devices for this purpose.
-You can buy Freestyle Libre 3 sensor from us in this regard.
+You can buy Freestyle Libre 3 plus sensor (Monthly Subscription) from us in this regard.
 It is a highly accurate and reliable device.

 Stay hydrated: Drink plenty of water before, during, and after your workouts to avoid dehydration.
 This is because dehydration is strongly unacceptable in the body of elderly diabetics.
 It may lead to cramps and other complications if you do not consume enough quantity of water.